Adding items to the menu bar

 - Adding a floating action button

 Promote the most important action on a page by adding a floating action button to your mobile app.
 For example, you can add a floating action button that starts a case flow for creating a new expense report in your Expenses mobile app.

-- Learning about user interface design guidelines for mobile apps
+- Designing the user interface of mobile apps

 Ensure that your application dynamically adapts to the screen of a mobile device by following the UI design guidelines for mobile apps.
 This way, you can build an application with a responsive and adaptive design that works on a range of devices.